-(s) Changes in accounting policy and disclosures

-New and amended IFRS as of January 1, 2020
+(s) Changes in Accounting Policy and Disclosures New and Amended IFRS as of January 1, 2021

-The accounting policies adopted are consistent with those of the previous financial year, except for the following new and amended IFRS and International Financial Reporting Interpretations Committee (IFRIC) interpretations and annual improvements that need to be applied for annual periods beginning January 1, 2020:
+The accounting policies adopted are consistent with those of the previous financial year, except for the following new and amended IFRS and International Financial Reporting Interpretations Committee (IFRIC) interpretations and annual improvements that need to be applied for annual periods beginning January 1, 2021:

-Several amendments to IFRS apply for the first time in 2020, but do not have an impact on the consolidated financial statements of the Group.
-The Group has early adopted one amendment to IFRS 16 "COVID-19-Related Rent Concessions" issued in May 2020.
+Several amendments to IFRS apply for the first time in 2021, but do not have an impact on the consolidated financial statements of the Group except the amendment to IFRS 16.
+The Group has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.

-The amendment includes a practical expedient, a lessee may elect not to assess whether a rent concession that meets specific conditions is a lease modification.
+The Group has adopted the amendment to IFRS 16 "COVID-19-Related Rent Concessions" beyond 30 June 2021 issued in March 2021.
+The amendment extends a practical expedient: a lessee may elect not to assess whether a rent concession that meets specific conditions is a lease modification.
 A lessee that makes this election shall account for any change in lease payments resulting from the rent concession the same way it would account for the change applying IFRS 16 if the change were not a lease modification.
+The initial amendment from 2020 was applicable until end of June 2021, however in March 2021 the period of application was extended to 30 June 2022.

-The Group has made this election and has recorded for the twelve months of 2020 rent concessions of CHF 2.1 million in Note 5 Other income.
+The Group has made this election and has recorded in 2021 rent concessions of CHF 1.0 million (2020: CHF 2.1 million) in Other income.